GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 This example uses *underscores* between key sections and *hyphens* to connect the elements.

 You can clearly see what the file is about, the version and when the file was created.
-The convention will allow you to add additional files that can be easily searched based off the file name.
+The convention will allow you to add additional files that can be easily searched based on the file name.

 **TIP!** DO NOT use punctuation, upper case or special characters as this may alter the file order